Colonialism in destru(A)ction

 Click on the image to enlarge the map

-The map is designed and planned for a printed format over a 65x100 cm sheet.
+The map is designed and formatted to be printed on a 65x100 cm sheet.

 The online version is for free browsing.
 (Scroll down to get / order the map in hardcopy)